Academic Affairs Information

 WF (Withdraw Failing) This grade indicates that a student officially withdrew after the midpoint of the semester.
 The WF has zero quality points and is calculated in the grade point average (GPA).

 WP (Withdraw Passing) The grade of WP is given only to students with extenuating circumstances.
 This grade indicates that a student was passing when he or she officially withdrew after the midpoint of the semester.

 Transcripts and grade reports contain two grades for each occupational course.
 The first grade is the letter grade assigned for academic work and skill development in the course.
 The second grade reflects the work ethics of the student in the course.
 (See section on Work Ethics.)

-Students are expected and encouraged to attend each scheduled class.
+Students are expected to attend each scheduled class.
 Absences and tardies will become a part of the student’s record through the work ethics grade (detailed in the catalog section on Work Ethics Procedures).
 It is recognized that there may be times when a student will not be able to attend class.
 In such cases, it is the student's responsibility to make arrangements with the instructor concerning the availability and completion of making up work missed.
 All make-up work will be at the discretion of the instructor, under the guidelines of the work ethics policy and procedures and consistent with classroom procedures established in the course syllabus.

 Fall and Spring Semester

 Number of course meetings per week

 If there are extenuating circumstances, the teacher's discretion will be considered in the final decision for an exception.
 The grade of withdraw passing (WP) or withdraw failing (WF) will be assigned after the midpoint of the semester.
 The grade of WP is given only to students with extenuating circumstances.

 Health Sciences programs, condensed term courses, and courses with a significant virtual learning component have attendance guidelines specific to those methods of instructional delivery.
 These guidelines will be detailed in individual course syllabi for these type courses.